Catholic Schoolhouse Tour 2: Week 21

 Saint Dominic Fun Pack

 • The religion focus this week is on Confirmation.
-If you have pictures of any of your older student’s confirmation (and maybe party after), you could pull that out this week.
+If you have pictures of any of your older students’ confirmations (and maybe a party after), you could pull that out this week.
 I love excuses to look through old pictures, and it’s even better when it’s with purpose.

 Math

 • There are lots of free printables online for the months of the year.
-Here’s just a few that I found and liked:
+Here are a few that I like:

 • Have a writing exercise: What is your favorite month and why?
-Or List everything interesting that happen in <insert month name here>, like holidays and feast days, birthdays, major historical events etc. Assign a different month to each student, or let them pick their birthday month.
+Or List everything interesting that happens in <insert month name here>, like holidays and feast days, birthdays, major historical events, etc. Assign a different month to each student, or let them pick their birthday month.

 Language Arts

 • Here is a site with a list of words with prefixes and suffixes.
-(This list is not exhaustive, just a place to get started.
-Some answers students give may not be on this list- accept anything that is a real word.)
+(This list is not exhaustive; it is just a place to start.
+Some answers students give may not be on this list— accept anything that is a real word.)

 • Grab a newspaper and some highlighters.
 Have your students highlight all the words with prefixes yellow and all the words with suffixes pink.
 Words that have a prefix and a suffix get highlighted with both (and become orange!)